Malokingi/EDA-Project/data/Data dictionary.md

     - `cart_item_id`: the sequential order in which each item was placed in the cart
         - rename from `add_to_cart_order` to `cart_item_id`
         - A Composite Key since a user can order more than one of the same item, but there's no variable for `quantity`, so the dequence it's placed in the cart will have to indicate purchasing multiple
+        - There are some missing, but it's only 0.0186% of the entried, so I'll just drop them
         - Since the values for this are within 0 to 255, let's change this to an **uint8**
     - `reordered`: 0 if the customer has never ordered this product before, 1 if they have
         - Since the values for this are within 0 to 255, let's change this to an **uint8**